hauhs04/RTP-RTCP/RTP-RTCP-Extend/README.md

 Socket Programming in Python for video streaming with RTSP and RTP protocols.
 Will update it soon.

-1) python Server.py 1300
+1) python Server.py 1500
-2) python ClientLauncher.py TrucBK  1300 5008 movie.Mjpeg
+2) python ClientLauncher.py ROG_STRIX_G  1500 5000 movie.Mjpeg